arshiigit11/Expense-tracker/README.md

-# Expensify - Full Stack Expense Tracker     live link: expense-tracker-mu-navy-72.vercel.app
+# Expensify - Full Stack Expense Tracker

 A full-stack, aesthetically pleasing web application designed to help you track your income, expenses, and financial summaries.
-Built with the **MERN** stack (MongoDB, Express, React, Node.js) and featuring a stunning dark-themed UI with glassmorphism elements.
+Built with the **MERN** stack (MongoDB, Express, React, Node.js) and featuring a stunning dark-themed UI with glassmorphism elements. expense-tracker-mu-navy-72.vercel.app
 ## ✨ Features

 *   **User Authentication**: Secure Login & Registration using JWT and bcrypt.